-Latent Variable Modeling with Missing and Deleting Response Times: A Fragile Proportional Hazard Approach
+Latent Variable Modeling with Missing Responses and Censored Response Times: A Frailty Proportional Hazards Approach

 -